MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 **New disassembly window** - The disassembly window now includes:
 - Scrolling up or down will continuously load more disassembly whenever possible.
 - Syntax highlighting for numbers, code addresses, and opcodes.
-- Clicking a code symbol will jump the disassembly window to that location.
+- Selecting a code symbol will jump the disassembly window to that location.
 - Hovering over numbers will show a tooltip that converts that number to other bases.
 - Headers signifying the start of a function.